SjoerdKoop/vicon_control/README.md

 ### Robot

-On the BeagleBoneBlack, connection configuration is done by editing the */etc/network/interfaces* file.
+On the BeagleBoneBlack, network configuration is done by editing the */etc/network/interfaces* file.
 A proper static IP address on the same subnet can be set by appending the settings below to the file.
 The placeholder &lt;device&gt; should be set to the communication device that connects to the user's network (can be checked with *ifconfig*).
 The value *x* should be set so that it is not the same IP address as the user PC or Vicon Tracker PC.

 ```
 ## Set static <device> ip address